Marig

 Marig is a very densely populated town.
 Buildings typically house businesses on the ground floor, the family of the craftsman in the floor above, and many have a third story that is rented out to dayworkers and farmhands for nearby farms.

 The town does have an extensive and functional sewer system, unlike most other towns of Greenvale.
+It predates the current construction on the surface of the town, having been built in the time of the 2nd Empire, when Marig was a bustling port city.
+Sadly, the surface town was mostly burned and razed during the Fall.
 Sanitation, however, is haphazard.
 Most rubbish and garbage is thrown into the streets and alleys where beggars scavenge what the dogs and rats don’t consume.

 Marig and Less Marig are not walled, and thus there is no entry tax for the cities, but there are high docking taxes, import tarrifs, bridge taxes, and market taxes.
-The city of Marig has made it illegal for anyone who fails to purchase a license to sell goods of more than 10 sp value (barter is not illegal).
+The city of Marig has made it illegal for anyone who fails to purchase a license, to sell goods of more than 10 sp value (barter is also illegal if the value of the goods surpasses 10 sp).

 Marig’s government is fractured, convoluted, caught between elected democracy and feudal overlordship.
-Greater Marig is a free city, ruled by a council of elected Aldermen.
-Each alderman is elected to a five year term, and there are ten aldermen.
+Greater Marig is a free city, ruled by a Council of elected Aldermen.
+Each Alderman is elected to a five year term, and there are ten Aldermen.
 Thus, each year there are two elections.
-One alderman is selected as mayor by his fellows, and leads the Council until or unless they vote to remove him.
+One Alderman is selected as mayor by his fellows, and leads the Council until or unless they vote to remove him.
 To settle deadlocks, the Mayor has two votes in each vote the council makes.
+Typically, once a person is voted into office as Mayor, his re-election to the council by the city's voters is a shoo-in.
+Voters for Aldermen are all adults (over 16, regardless of race) who own property within the city boundaries.
+Property consists of (any sized piece of) land, buildings or any total value of merchandise and personal belongings over 1,000 sp.
+Residence within the city for 1 year is also required, but may be waived on appeal to the Council.
+The Council of Aldermen are considered to be equals in rank to Guildmasters, Knights, Priests and Barons.

 Society